chenan02/saigo/exercise-003-web/README.md

 Build a web-application that allows a user to enter their name.
-The server should display (on the same page) a table of all users that have entered their name along with the frequency.
+The server should display (on the same page) a table of all users that have entered their name along with the frequency of submissions.

 This task does not require data to be persisted after shutdown.
-So if your server is shut down and brought back up, the table should be empty.
+So if your server is shut down and brought back up, it is okay if the table is empty.

 ## Bonus (Optional)